reasonml/reason-react/FUTURE.md

 - `self` now contains a new prop, `retainedProps`.
 This is a new feature that solves the previous slightly inconvenient way of forwarding props to state, as described in the old API's lifecycle methods.
 Now there's a dedicated API for it!
 The docs describes this in detail.
 - `enqueue`.
 Best thing ever.
 - `ReactDOMRe.createElement` (usually used through the JSX `<div> foo </div>`) has a new implementation that fixes an inadvertent children key warning in the previous version.

+(Not in this repo, but ppx fixes that go into bs-platform)
+- JSX ppx now recursively transforms component's props.